RyanT5/prosper-website/content/team.md

 </a>
 </div>
 <div class="team-info-container">
-<h3 class="team-member-name">Luke Jenkins</h3>
+<h3 class="team-member-name">Alec Johnson</h3>
-<h5 class="team-member-position">Head of Training</h5>
+<h5 class="team-member-position">Head of Investment Strategy </h5>
-<p>“My name is Luke Jenkins and I am in my final year studying Economics.
-I joined Prosper as a Junior Analyst in my second year and continued in third year as a Senior Analyst, helping to lay the groundwork for our burgeoning Socially Responsible Investing (SRI) Network.
-Having recently completed an ESG Investment internship motivated by my experience at Prosper, I am excited to introduce the next group of analysts to the world of sustainable investment."</p>
+<p>I’m Alec, Head of Investment this year.
+I joined Prosper in January this year and have enjoyed every minute so far.
+Prosper has been a superb opportunity to meet incredible new people and develop employable skills beyond the scope of my course.
+As a Geography and Economics student, Prosper’s ethos and approach captures the best of both worlds for me, and with the breadth of our work and opportunities, Prosper will always offer something for everyone.
+You just have to be brave enough to get involved."</p>
 </div>
 </div>